sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 [ 0 / 20 HP. ]

 You grunted, pushing through the pain as best you could.
 You had to resolve this, *now*.
-While you were still standing.
+While you were still standing, while your soul was fighting itself to stay together.
 "Jevil, we can't!"
 You told him.
 "We don't... ugh... we don't need to fight anymore.
 We're free here... you told me yourself.
 But to keep that freedom we need to coexist with these people. ...Undyne..."
 Your eyes flickered back to her, slightly dulled.
 "I know my soul means a lot right now. ...But give me a chance, please.
 There'll always be more humans.
 More deserving humans.
 We... can at least help make life down here more bearable."

 You were beginning to feel weak, dropping to your knees even as your perseverence fought to keep you alive.
 This prompted Alphys to finally kick into action, running to find you some sort of food.